 |12 and older||No longer than 24 months|

-You have the right to get legal advice if a child protection worker from the ministry or a delegated agency:
+You have the right to get legal advice if a social worker from the ministry or a delegated agency:

 Child protection matters are covered by Legal Aid.
 Call Legal Aid immediately to find out if you qualify for a free lawyer.
 If you don't qualify for a lawyer, there are other free legal aid resources available to you.

 You can ask for support from your Aboriginal community throughout the child protection process:

 A mediator can help you work with the ministry.
 A mediator is a professional who's specially trained to: